There’s nothing quite as nerve-racking as choosing a person to leave your children with for extended periods of time.

 Finding a nanny you can trust isn’t a simple process, and it only seems to get that much more intense when you factor in the endless procession of disturbing headlines and revelations that tend to pop up every year about child care services.

-With that in mind, here are some of the most important things that you should be thinking about as you go about your nanny search in 2019.
+With that in mind, here are some of the most important things that you should be thinking about as you go about your nanny search.

 Once upon a time, the nanny-hiring process boiled down to answers to basic questions like, “Can you feed and dress a child?” and “Can you put a kid to bed?”
 In the digital age, though, we’re all aware of so much more child-rearing information.
 This only makes vetting your new nanny that much more complicated – especially since everyone prioritizes different things throughout their parenting journeys.